|

 Sherlock Holmes: Because I looked for it.

-When we try to pick out anything by itself, we find it hitched to everything else in the Universe.
+we find it hitched to everything else in the Universe.

 John Muir